thenoursehorse/risb/docs/tutorials/self-consistent.md

 ## Introduction

-In this tutorial, you will construct the self-consisten loop in rotationally invariant slave-bosons, and use it to solve the bilayer Hubbard model.
+In this tutorial, you will construct the self-consistent loop in rotationally invariant slave-bosons, and use it to solve the bilayer Hubbard model.

 We will try to reproduce the results of Sec.
 IIIB of